bonn0062/GSoD/absolute_beginners.rst

    [ 8  7  6  5]
    [ 4  3  2  1]]

-You can easily reverse only the rows with
+You can easily reverse only the rows with:

 ::